niovl/roi_layout/README.md

 - **How to map box in layout image to orignal image?** use MapLayoutBoxToROI().

- If you want to get a different deployment shape, just fix the following sentence.
+ If you want to get a different deployment shape, just fix the following sentence in [file](src/ROI_layout.cpp).

 ```c++